donde alojarse en madrid

 In the following map, I have marked all the neighborhoods and hotels in Madrid recommended in this article, with their respective links to Booking.
 I hope you find it very useful to decide where to stay during your stay in the Spanish capital.

-I hope this article about where to stay in Madrid has been very useful for you to organize your trip.
-If you have any questions, I encourage you to leave a comment.
+I hope this article on where to stay in Madrid has been helpful for planning your trip to Madrid.
+If you have any questions, feel free to leave a comment.
 See you next time!